Binary Encoding

 The WAVE binary encoding packs every instruction into a fixed 32-bit word, with an optional second word for extended operations, balancing decode simplicity against expressiveness.

-Section titled “32-Bit Base Format”Every WAVE instruction fits into a single 32-bit word with the following bit layout:
+Section titled “Word0: 32-Bit Base Format”Every WAVE instruction starts with a 32-bit word with the following bit layout:

 | Bits | Field | Width | Purpose |